webcoder31/grunt-init-jquery-boilerplate/README.md

 ## Usage

+### Scaffolding your plugin boilerplate

 At the command-line, move into an empty directory, run this command and follow the prompts.

 ```
 grunt-init jquery-boilerplate
 ```

-Once done, if you named your plugin project "**myplugin**", you've got a ready-to-use project with the following basic structure:
+Once done, if for example you named your plugin project "**myplugin**" when prompted, you've got a ready-to-use project with the following basic structure:

 ```
+├── .github/
+│   ├── CONTRIBUTING.md ................ // Instructions for others to contribute to your plugin
+│   └── README.jpg ..................... // README illustration for your plugin
 ├── demo/
 │   └── index.html ..................... // Demo page of your plugin (based on the source file)
 ├── dist/